johnnymadigan/undertale-musicbox/README.md

 # **Usage**
 ### **HOW TO RUN**
-First, open the public [Tinkercad link](https://www.tinkercad.com/things/6StnqF56pt9) and click *'Simulate'*.
+Open the public [Tinkercad link](https://www.tinkercad.com/things/6StnqF56pt9) and click *'Simulate'*.
 Then click *'Start Simulation'* to give power to the Arduino.

 ![click simulate](/img/simulate.gif)
 ![click run](/img/run.gif)

-Click on the push button to start the music box and listen to the mini song!
+Press the push button to start the music box and listen to the song!

 ![click run](/img/pushbutton.gif)